Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 ### Conclusion

 Conditional types in TypeScript are a powerful tool that enables us to create flexible and type-safe functions.
 In this blog post, we've seen how to use conditional types to create a `double` function that works correctly with both strings and numbers.
 By harnessing the power of conditional types, you can create more robust and maintainable TypeScript code.
-Yeha
+Bada bing.